-During the 2020-2021 school year, the board consisted of three community members, two teachers, and one parent.
+During the 2018-19 school year, the board consisted of three community members (all members since before the school opened), two teachers, and two parents.
+We had two long-time board members leave this school year.
+Both are still actively volunteering for the school.
 The board is a non-majority board, which means the board retains a balance between the three types of board members, and no single type can hold a majority of seats.
 The board operates on a consensus model.
 The board elections are held at the annual meeting in February.
 The board has been starting to look at longer term issues of policy and staffing to create a sustainable organization.
+In March, we seated two new community members, and in June, we lost two parent members whose students had graduated/left our program.